Strategie, Ethik und Organisation

 - Bart Ouvry, Director-General

-- Patricia Van Schuylenbergh, Head of History and Politics Service
+- Patricia van Schuylenbergh, Head of Service, History and Politics

-- Didier Van den Spiegel, Head of Department Collection Management
+- Didier Van den Spiegel, Head of Department, Collection Management

 External members: